VigneshbabuOfficial/programming-overview-interview-questions-answers/Important Interview Question and Answers.md

 ```
 Can we Override static methods in java?
 We can declare static methods with the same signature in the subclass, but it is not considered overriding as there won't be any run-time polymorphism.
 Hence the answer is 'No'.
 ```

+## What is functional interface in java?

+## What is the use of marker interface in java with example?

 ____________________________________________________________________________________________
 ____________________________________________________________________________________________

+# Collections

 ## hashmap vs hashtable